Azure-Samples/doc-intelligence-in-a-box/docs/machine-learning-instructions.md

     ![FR Train New Model](../media/FR-Train-New-Model.png)

-1. Once the training for `contoso_set_1` samples is done, the model will be located in `Models` tab with confidence score of each field, as illustrated below.
+1. Once the training for `contoso_set_1` samples is done, the model will be located in `Models` section with confidence score of each field, as illustrated below.

     ![FR Field Confidence](../media/FR-Field-Confidence.png)